TrickyFinger/RCdrone_gate_detection/README.md

 # RCdrone_gate_detection
 TU Delft MAV course individual assignment

+Please first put all images into the img_gates folder.

 1. Files start with 'test_xxx' were used at the beginning to study how well each approach performs.

 2. The final code are in main.py and gate_detector.py